sangster/spirit_hands/README.md

 ### `color`

-An alias for getting or setting `Pry.color`
+An alias for getting and setting `Pry.color`

 ### `colored_prompt`